pivotal/docs-tas-adapter/getting-started.md

     The value of the `name` field in the response is the subject name of the user.

-    > **Note:** The `kind` field in the output must have the value `User`.
-If it is some other value, such as `ServiceAccount`, log into the Application Service Adapter with an account for a user in the Kubernetes cluster.
+    >**Note:** The `kind` field in the output must have the value `User`.
+If it is some other value, such as `ServiceAccount`, log into<!-- |log in to| is preferred. --> the Application Service Adapter with an account for a user in the Kubernetes cluster.

 1. Create a `tas-adapter-admin.yaml` file with a RoleBinding definition for the admin user: